 COVID-19: General Assembly Update

 Year after year, General Assembly gives us an opportunity to pause and be together, reminding us of our connection to each other and to our shared Unitarian Universalist faith.
 In that regard, General Assembly 2020 is no different.
-While the Conference Services team and GA Planning Committee are working to adapt to the unprecedented needs of this moment, the mission of our work remains the same.

 Like Unitarian Universalism, GA offers a wealth of theological diversity.
 A variety of worship choices are offered throughout GA.
 The Service of the Living Tradition is where we commemorate fellowshipped and credentialed religious leaders, those who have died, those who have completed active service, and welcome those who have received fellowship or credentialed status in the past year.
 Sunday Morning Worship at GA is a powerful, communal worship experience and is the largest annual gathering of UUs in Worship.